Cybersecurity-Ethical-Hacker/xssuccessor/README.md

 options:
-  -h, --help           Show this help message and exit -d, --domain         Specify the domain with parameter(s) to scan (required unless -l is used) -l, --url-list       Provide a file containing a list of URLs with parameters to scan -p, --payloads       Custom file containing payloads
+  -h, --help           Show this help message and exit -u, --update         Check for updates and automatically install the latest version -d, --domain         Specify the domain with parameter(s) to scan (required unless -l is used) -l, --url-list       Provide a file containing a list of URLs with parameters to scan -p, --payloads       Custom file containing payloads